HenrikJoreteg/human-javascript/ch07 - views.md

     'click .myClass': 'myHandler'
   },
   initialize: function () {
-    // register a single change handler for the model this.listenTo(this.model, 'change', _.bind(this.render, this));
+    // Register a single change handler for the model this.listenTo(this.model, 'change', _.bind(this.render, this));
   },
   render: function () {
-    // we simply fill the contents of the current element with
+    // We simply fill the contents of the current element with
     // the rendered HTML using the model's current attributes each time. this.$el.html(this.template(this.model.toJSON()));
   },
   myHandler: function () {
-    // do something
+    // Do something
   }
 });
 ```